rollkit/docs/blog/introducing-rollkit.md

 Deploying your decentralized application as a smart contract on a shared blockchain means it will share computational resources and is restricted to that blockchain's execution environment.
 This limits your application's scalability and flexibility.

-For that reason, many developers have turned to launching their own layer 1 chains using tools like Tendermint and the Cosmos SDK.
+For that reason, many developers have turned to launching their own layer 1 chains using tools like CometBFT and the Cosmos SDK.
 However, deploying a new layer 1 chain presents its own set of complex challenges and trade-offs.

 In order to deploy a new layer 1 chain, a developer must gather a set of validators to secure the chain, issue a token to compensate these validators, and continuously maintain the network infrastructure.
 This represents a huge cost in social coordination, time, capital and expertise.
 This cost prevents many developers from launching their own chains and innovation from progressing as quickly as it could.